Annual Beneficiary Review Checklist

 Can I name multiple beneficiaries and set percentages?

 Yes.
 Many policies and accounts allow multiple beneficiaries with percentage splits.
-It’s important to confirm the percentages add up correctly and that you understand how the contract handles a beneficiary who dies before you.
+It’s important to confirm the percentages add up correctly and understand how the contract handles a beneficiary who dies before you.
+Retirement account distribution rules may also be affected by the stretch IRA ten-year rule.

 How can Diversified Insurance Brokers help with a beneficiary review?